+Only Individuals, corporations and public bodies may appeal a bylaw to the Local Planning Appeal Tribunal (LPAT).
 A notice of appeal may not be filed by an unincorporated association or group.
 However, a notice of appeal may be filed in the name of an individual who is a member of the association or the group on its behalf.
-The appeal forms are available electronically from the LPAT’s website, www.elto.gov.on.ca, or in paper format from ServiceGuelph, City Hall, 1st Floor, 1 Carden Street, Guelph, Ontario, from 8:30 a.m. to 4 p.m.

-No person or public body will be added as a party to the hearing of the appeal of the decision unless, before the bylaw was passed, the person or public body made oral submissions at a public meeting or written submissions to the council or, in the opinion of the Local Planning Appeal Tribunal, there are reasonable grounds to add the person or public body.
+No person or public body will be added as a party to the hearing of the appeal of the decision unless, before the bylaw was passed, the person or public body made oral submissions at a public meeting or written submissions to the council or, in the opinion of the LPAT, there are reasonable grounds to add the person or public body as a party.

 Any and all written submissions relating to this application that were made to City Council before its decision and any and all oral submissions related to this application that were made at a public meeting, held under the Planning Act, have been, on balance, taken into consideration by City Council as part of its deliberations and final decision on this matter.